segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 {% endfaqitem %}

 {% faqitem What is the cost to use AWS Glue? %}
-You can find details on Amazon's [pricing for Glue page](https://aws.amazon.com/glue/pricing/){:target="_blank"}.
+You can find details on Amazon's [pricing for Glue](https://aws.amazon.com/glue/pricing/){:target="_blank"} page.
 For reference, Data Lakes creates 1 table per event type in your source, and adds 1 partition per hour to the event table.
 {% endfaqitem %}

 {% faqitem What limits does AWS Glue have? %}